PyTorch FSDP: Experiences on Scaling Fully Sharded Data Parallel: System Design

-PyTorch uses a CUDA caching allocator as a middle layer to serve GPU allocation and free requests for PyTorch programs.
-This design avoids frequent calls to \code{cudaMalloc} and \code{cudaFree}, where the latter incurs a costly device synchronization.
+The caching allocator avoids frequent calls to \code{cudaMalloc} and \code{cudaFree}, where the latter incurs a costly device synchronization.
 Specifically, the caching allocator requests CUDA memory blocks and internally determines how to split and reuse the blocks without returning them to CUDA with the goal being to reach a steady state without further calls to \code{cudaMalloc} and \code{cudaFree}.

 The caching allocator runs from the CPU thread, meaning that it must decide which caching allocator block to use for an allocation when the \textit{CPU thread} processes the allocation request.
 It cannot wait until the GPU kernel needing the allocation actually runs, which may be much later.

 For a single stream, the caching allocator can directly reuse memory blocks by the stream's sequential ordering semantics.
 However, for separate producer and consumer streams, there are no inter-stream ordering guarantees, and the caching allocator cannot be certain that a block is safe to reuse until the last \textit{GPU kernel} depending on that memory finishes running.
 Hence, if the CPU thread runs far ahead of the GPU execution, then the caching allocator cannot reuse blocks for the producer stream with pending GPU kernels from the consumer stream.

-FSDP allocates the \code{AllGather} destination tensor representing the unsharded flat parameter in a producer stream, and the forward and backward computations using the \code{AllGather}ed parameters run in a consumer stream.
-For a fast CPU thread, there may be pending GPU computation kernels when the caching allocator must serve the next \code{AllGather}, leading to no block reuse.
-Because caching allocator blocks are allocated \textit{per stream} and cannot be reused for a different stream, this over-allocates blocks to the producer stream that could otherwise be used for the consumer stream (\textit{e.g.}\ for activations).
+Furthermore, caching allocator blocks are allocated \textit{per stream} and cannot be reused for a different stream, this over-allocates blocks to the producer stream that could otherwise be used for the consumer stream (\textit{e.g.}\ for activations).
 The GPU itself may have enough memory to serve a new allocation in the consumer stream, but the overallocation to the producer stream may lead to the caching allocator failing to serve it.
 This forces a blocking sequence of \code{cudaFree}s to reset the caching allocator memory state called a \code{cudaMalloc} retry that greatly degrades training throughput.